mobfox/Demo-App-Android/README.md

 # MobFox Demo App

-This is a demo Android app for demand partners to test their creative view ability.
+This is a demo Android app for demand partners to test their Ads creative.

 ## MobFox Banner